wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+= 1.0.9 - Released on 21 July 2022 =

+* New : Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
+* Fix :  Minor Bug Fixes

+= 1.0.8 - Released on 26 June 2022 =

+* New : Added Footer Customization (Author, Date and Title)
+* New : Added Show Multiple Images In A Single Row
+* New : Added Show Meta Fields Row Wise
+* Fix : Minor Bug Fixes

 = 1.0.7 - Released on 20 May 2022 =

-* New : Minor Bug Fixes
+* New: Minor Bug Fixes
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC

-= 1.0.6 - Released on 08 April 2022 =
+= 1.0.6 - Released on 11 April 2022 =

-* New :  Some substantial changes across different areas of the plugin.
+* New: Some substantial changes across different areas of the plugin.
-* New : Minor Bug Fixes
+* New: Minor Bug Fixes
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC

 = 1.0.5 - Released on 03 February 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
 * New: Compatible with latest WP and WC